GiovaSciortino/Vision-GNN-for-remote-sensing/README.md

 # Vision Graph Neural Networks for Remote Sensing

-Github repository of my master thesis project of Vision GNN(ViG) for remote sensing.
+Github repository of my master thesis project on Vision GNN(ViG) for remote sensing.

 ## Implementation of ViG